-Before we digging in how to create macros, we need to understand the types of VBA macros.
+Before we digging into how to create macros, we need to understand the types of VBA macros.

 This article is part of my series: Excel VBA & Macros – A Step by Step Complete Guide.